stormchaserroleplaying/stormchaserRPG/Talents/Bard/Creation/index.md

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Performance of Creation and 3 other Bard Talents
 As an action, you can animate one large or smaller nonmagical item within 30 feet of you that isn’t being worn or carried.
 The animate item uses the Dancing Item stat block.
 The item is friendly to you and your companions and obeys your commands.
 It lives for 1 hour, until it is reduced to 0 integrity, or until you die.

 In combat, the item shares your initiative count, but it takes its turn immediately after yours.
-It can move on its own, but the only action that it takes on its turn is the Dodge action, unless you take a bonus action on your turn to command it to take another action.
+It can move on its own, but the only action that it takes on its turn is the Dodge action, unless you spend an action on your turn to command it to take another action.
 That action can be one in its stat block or some other action.
 If you are incapacitated, the item can take any action of its choice, not just dodge.

-When you use your bardic inspiration feature, you can command the item as part of the same bonus action you use for bardic inspiration.
+When you use your bardic performance talent, you can command the item as part of the same action you use for bardic performance.
 Once you animate an item with this feature, you can’t do so again until you finish a long rest, unless you expend 3 mana to use this feature again.
 You can have only one item animated by this feature at a time; if you use this action and already have a dancing item from this feature, the first one immediately becomes inanimate.

 > #### Dancing Item
 > Large or smaller construct